 How long does primer take to dry on wood?

 We highly recommend oil base primers for wood.
 They typically do the best job at prepping the wood for paint.
 With that being said, you’re going to want to give oil base primer a couple of hours before painting it, especially on wood.
 This helps to make sure that the primer properly soaks and settles in the wood.

-I’d say, give it at least 6 hours for the primer to dry on wood.
+I’d say, give it at least 6 hours for the primer to dry on the wood.

-How long for primer to dry on Metal?
+How long for the primer to dry on the Metal?